M66B/FairEmail/docs/FAQ-es-rES.md

 * *Automatically show original message for known contacts*: to automatically show original messages for contacts on your device, please read [this FAQ](#user-content-faq35)
 * *Automatically show images for known contacts*: to automatically show images for contacts on your device, please read [this FAQ](#user-content-faq35)

-Tenga en cuenta que los mensajes sólo se pueden previsualizar cuando se haya descargado el texto del mensaje.
-Los textos de mensajes más grandes no se descargan por defecto en redes medidas (generalmente móviles).
+Note that messages can be previewed only when the message text was downloaded.
+Larger message texts are not downloaded by default on metered (generally mobile) networks.
 You can change this in the connection settings.

 Some people ask: